 The Summit Foundation distributes more than $120,000 in scholarships to local high school seniors and helps dozens of students afford a college education each year.

 We encourage you to donate to an existing fund or to create a new fund.

 Donors can contribute to any of the following Scholarship Funds:

-- Summit Foundation Award for Perseverance for students with financial need who have overcome obstacles and who have shown significant academic improvement during high school
+- Summit Foundation Award for Perseverance is for students with financial need who have overcome obstacles and shown significant academic improvement during high school.

-- PEP Scholars Scholarships providing financial support to PEP program graduates attending college.
-PEP, Providing Educational Possibilities, is a college access program for students in Summit.”
+- PEP Scholars Scholarships provides financial support to PEP program graduates attending college.
+PEP, Providing Educational Possibilities, is a college access program for students in Summit.

 You can designate the scholarship you wish to support at the point of payment.

 Establishing a scholarship is a wonderful way to honor one’s legacy or encourage and assist students with financial need to pursue studies in a particular field.
 Interested donors can establish a new scholarship to be managed by The Summit Foundation.
 To learn more, please email [email protected].